oligazar/AndroidMovies/README.md

 AndroidMovies Demo
 ===================================

 This is a Kotlin project featuring some Android Architecture Components (LiveData, ViewModel, Room and Paging library), Coroutines and dependency injection with flavors.
-MVVM architecture pattern is chosen, as it follows Google's app architecture guides.
+MVVM architecture pattern is chosen, as it follows Google's app architecture guidelines.

 ## Details
 * Kotlin